rajashekarvarma/FastaPatternFinder/README.md

 ### Usage

-#### python FastaPatternFinder.py -i <input_filename> -o <output_filename>
+#### python FastaPatternFinder.py -i <input_filename.fa> -o <output_filename.csv>
-Defining output file is an option if the output file name is not provided the output will be written to output.csv in the working directory.
+Defining output file(currently only csv is supported) is an option if the output file name is not provided the output will be written to output.csv in the working directory.

 #### python FastaPatternFinder.py -h           ### for help